-- Sabotage of Harms (Root Cause Analysis): we expand the scope of air quality action beyond the “end of the tailpipe/top of the smokestack” regulatory solutions by identifying 3-5 activities that drive emissions in the most polluting sector(s) in each pilot region.
+- Root Cause Analysis: we expand the scope of air quality action beyond the “end of the tailpipe/top of the smokestack” regulatory solutions by identifying 3-5 activities that drive emissions in the most polluting sector(s) in each pilot region.

-- Focused Coalition Building: we will select one high-impact intervention from the sabotage of harms assessment and build a coalition of public- and private-sector partners to reduce emissions from a key pollution source, including formation of new sustainable funding vehicles and governance mechanisms for coordination.
+- Focused Coalition Building: we will select one high-impact intervention from the root cause analysis and build a coalition of public- and private-sector partners to reduce emissions from a key pollution source, including formation of new sustainable funding vehicles and governance mechanisms for coordination.

 - Cross-Sectoral Global Consortium: our unique coalition of leading air quality, environment, public health, energy, governance, and communication experts will work to break down sectoral silos to deliver credible and comprehensive solutions.